DanielBMarkham/Info-Ops/manuscript/chapter7.md

 So what's the goal of a corporate training department?
 To provide training?
 That's like saying the goal of a water spigot is to provide water.
 True, but circular.
 What do we need the water for?
 What do we need the training for? *Why is somebody paying for this?*

+One of the saddest and most common mistakes is that they don't understand analysis, so they confuse the tools for the job with the job itself.
+Need to dig a ditch?
+Go buy a $15-million-dollar bulldozer and then start reading the instruction book.
+It sounds insane, but people do this with software all the time.

 After much sitting around and scratching your heads, you finally hit on it: corporate training exists to change the habits of people in the organization from poor habits to productive ones.

 It doesn't exist for simple knowledge.
 It doesn't exist to enforce policy.
 (Policy probably plays a role here, but only because some policies represent habits you'd like folks to have.
 There are a lot of other habits you'd like folks to have that aren't polices, nor should they be.)

 So we are trying to understand and deploy a system that changes the habits of folks in the corporation.
 That's what they pay us for, that's what we have to focus on.
-We should not get side-tracked by whatever our existing beliefs are about training departments.
+We should not get side-tracked by whatever our preexisting beliefs are about training departments and how they work.
 If buying a fleet of clown cars will help us change habits more than anything else?
 We're buying a fleet of clown cars.
 By understanding our mission, we're able to judge success or failure.

 So back to our three lists, just like last time.
 What kinds of behaviors in general do people have that want to change other folks' habits?
 What's our **Business Abstract Behavior**?
-They:
+They are:

 1. Make an ordered list of habits they'd like to change (from most important to least important)
 2. Select and implement some way of determining which habits people have